ethereumjs/ethereumjs-monorepo/packages/devp2p/README.md

 This library uses the [debug](https://github.com/visionmedia/debug) debugging utility package.

-For the debugging output to show up, set the `DEBUG` environment variable (e.g. in Linux/Mac OS:
-`export DEBUG=ethjs,*,-babel`).

-Use the `DEBUG` environment variable to active the logger output you are interested in, e.g.:
+Use the `DEBUG` environment variable to activate the logger output you are interested in, e.g.:

 ```shell
 DEBUG=ethjs,devp2p:dpt:\*,devp2p:eth node -r tsx/register [YOUR_SCRIPT_TO_RUN.ts]